Disney Creator Days And What Makes Disney Cruises Different

 On a Disney Cruise, you could just hop on and not pay for any extras and still have an amazing time.
 Since most non-alcoholic drinks are included, you won't have to pay for a drink package or keep telling the kids no when they ask for a soda.
 You don't realize how much this adds to the enjoyment of your cruise, but it really does.

 Of course, we always want to spend more on extra stuff because there are some really great options.
-We splurge on spa treatments, specialty coffee (get the punch card for savings), excursions (especially on Castaway Cay, more below), breakfast and lunch in PALO (more below) and the non-alcoholic sparkling apple cider.
+We splurge on spa treatments, specialty coffee (get the punch card for savings), excursions (especially on Castaway Cay, more below), brunch and dinner in PALO (more below) and the non-alcoholic sparkling apple cider.
 Yes, I totally just said apple cider.
 I have no idea why I love it so much on the ships, but it is sooo good.
-Not too sweet and it is so fun to toast with when we are sailing away!
+It is not too sweet and it is so fun to toast with when we are sailing away!
 Also, I'm not worried that I just let some big secret out.
 Please don't drink all the apple cider!
 Please save some for us!
 Ha!

 The food on the Disney Cruise ships is some of, if not the best you will find on a ship.
 If you have dietary restrictions know that you will be taken care of.
 We are vegan and vegetarian, and we were beyond happy with the available options and how they always went above and beyond for us.
 On this last cruise, I was craving tofu and risotto and they made it special for me multiple times.
 Just thinking about it makes me want it again!